tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### NeedConcept

 - Name: bdqffdq:NeedConcept
-- Definition: A concept that expresses an aspect of a DataQualityNeed.
+- Definition: A concept that expresses an aspect of a bdqffdq:DataQualityNeed.

 ********************

 #### Parameter

 - Name: bdqffdq:Parameter
-- Definition: A placeholder for a value that, when provided to a test Specification changes the behavior of the test in a defined manner.
+- Definition: A placeholder for a value that, when provided to a Test bdqffdq:Specification changes the behavior of the Test in a defined manner.
 - SubClass Of: SolutionsConcept

 ********************